 - The actions of the MACC are guided by numerous local volunteers serving on various committees.

-- The Macatawa Watershed Project works to improve water quality in Lake Macatawa and its many tributaries by increasing awareness of water quality issues and implementing practices that reduce storm water runoff and minimize soil erosion.
+- The Macatawa Watershed Project works to improve water quality in Lake Macatawa and its many tributaries by increasing awareness of water quality issues and implementing practices that reduce stormwater runoff and minimize soil erosion.
 This program has now been sub-contracted to the Outdoor Discovery Network, and has been folded into their Project Clarity program.